timsee/ArduCor/README.md

-# RGB LED Routines for Arduino
+# ArduCor: RGB LED Routines for Arduino

-This project is based around an arduino library that generates a set of lighting routines for various arduino-based lighting arrays.
-It works for all arduinos except the ATtiny series.
+ArduCor is an arduino library that generates a set of lighting routines for arduino-based lighting arrays.
+It works for all arduinos except the ATtiny series and is compatible with Neopixels, Rainbowduinos, and standard RGB LEDs.
+Sample sketches provide an ASCII based messaging protocol for controlling the arduino from other devices.
+These samples can either use Serial communication or use arduino Yuns or Raspberry Pis for wireless communication.

-Sample sketches are provided for NeoPixel products, Rainbowduinos, and a single RGB LED.
-All samples implement an ASCII based interface to change the lighting routines, and to change settings such as the brightness of the LEDs.

 A related project, [Corluma](https://github.com/timsee/Corluma), provides a cross-platform GUI to control the lights with this interface.